The Journey

 - ›Blind regeneration (never showing prior output) eliminates anchoring bias by 26%

-- ›A Collective review of four AI personas seemed promising — later proved ceremonial by ablation
+- ›A Collective review of four AI personas seemed promising, but later proved ceremonial by ablation

 N=10 Proof